Home

 USA

-U.S. customers: USPS Priority Mail is usually the least expensive for packages under 3-4 pounds.
+U.S. customers: USPS Priority Mail is usually the least expensive for packages under about 4 pounds.
 UPS or FedEx will usually be the most economical for packages over about 4 pounds.